lorien/awesome-web-scraping/javascript.md

 * [Crawlee](https://github.com/apify/crawlee) - Node.js and TypeScript library that crawls with Cheerio, JSDOM, Playwright and Puppeteer while enhancing them with anti-blocking features, queue, storages and more.
 * [Ayakashi](https://github.com/ayakashi-io/ayakashi) - The next generation web scraping framework.
 Features all the necessary tools to create reliable and maintainable scraping and automation systems.
 * [pjscrape](https://github.com/nrabinowitz/pjscrape) - A web-scraping framework written in Javascript, using PhantomJS and jQuery
+* [spidey](https://github.com/asad-haider/spidey) - A Robust web scraping tool with advanced features such as concurrent processing, CSS/XPath parsing, and custom data pipelines.
+* [spidey-redis](https://github.com/asad-haider/spidey-redis) - A distributed web scraping tool powered by Redis and Spidey for distributed crawling and data processing.

 ## HTML/XML Parsing
 * General